gitcoinco/grants-stack/README.md

 ##### Hosting

-All the frontend dApps are currently hosted presently via [fleek.co](https://fleek.co/).
+All the frontend dApps are hosted via [fleek.co](https://fleek.co/).

 Documented below are the environments along with the URL.